ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       title: ASL surpass a record £5million turnover throughout challenging financial year
       text: >-
-        The past 12 months has been an exceptional time at ASL as the company has seen record growth surpassing an incredible £5million turnover.
+        The last 12 months has been an exceptional time at ASL as the company has seen record growth surpassing an incredible £5million turnover.